Management5Exceptions/ProjectManagement/README.md

 1. To integrate the BannerView component in your design prepare a view from storyboard and of BannerView type, prefer below snippet:

 ```
-@IbOutlet weak var bannerView: BannerView!
+@IBOutlet weak var bannerView: BannerView!
 ```

 2. Bind component to your activity and implement callback listeners.

 ```
 func onNoad(){
     	//Callback for when there is no Ad to show.
 }
 func onLoadAds() {
     	//Callback for when Ads loads successfully.
 }
 ```

 3. Check Ad availability and show the Ad.

 ```
 if Appylar.canShowAd(Adtype: .banner) == true {
      	if self.selectedPosition == .top {
   	self.topBannerView.showAds(position: .top)
  	self.constraintHeightTopBannerView.constant = CGFloat(self.selectedHeightOfBanner)
 }
 } else {
       	self.onNoad() // if canShowAd function returns false then a onNoad event is fired.
 }
 ```

 4. For hiding the banner at the run time:

 ```
 bannerView.hideBanner()
 ```

 # Step 4: Add Interstitial to the application